brodkewitz/brphoto-metadata-tools/README.md

 This script writes the descriptions to the original images' metadata.
 This way, the descriptions (1) stay with the files, and (2) can easily be further reviewed and edited alongside the images in a GUI.

-I then render high res output files for the website, and Eleventy extracts alt text from the file metadata.
+I then render high res output files for the website, and Eleventy extracts the alt text from file metadata.

 ### Cross-Application Metadata Compatibility

-I did a bunch of testing across applications to determine which metadata fields are exposed, editable, and preferred by each application.
+I did a bunch of testing across applications to determine which metadata fields are exposed, editable, and preferred.
 The fields included "description", "caption", "alt text", and "extended description", among others.
-I tested:
+I tested in:

 - Lightroom
 - Photo Mechanic